zhenggbin/Assignment-1/README.md

-# mynewbie-repo
-This is a simple repo
+This is my assignment 1.